sehrope/node-pg-spice/README.md

 # Options

-You can override the default options by passing in a second parameter to patch:
+You can override the default options by passing in a second parameter to the patch function:

     var pg = require('pg');
     require('pg-spice').patch(pg, {enableParseCache: false});